 Healing Properties of Ruby

 Spiritual: Ruby kindles in us an intense desire to live our lives fully alive!
 It encourages us to be more spontaneous, curious, brave and willing to follow our bliss wherever it may lead.
 Ruby is an essentially positive and life-affirming stone, and thus has no patience for self-destructive behaviors or victim-mentality.
 Ruby protects against negative energy and encourages us to either transform or let go of anything that does not make us happy or help us grow.
 Ruby infuses spiritual energy into our everyday lives, and can show us how to live from a spiritual place without needing to retreat from the wider world.
 Ruby is incredible talisman for manifestation, teaching us how to transform our thoughts and desires, into physical reality.
-It is attuned to the Root and Heart Chakras; is linked to Cancer, Leo, Scorpio and Sagittarius and the elements of Earth; and vibrates to the number 3.
+Ruby is attuned to the Root and Heart Chakras and linked to the astrological signs of Cancer, Leo, Scorpio and Sagittarius.
+It is connected to the elements of Earth and vibrates to the number 3.

 Emotional: Ruby is a passionate stone that attracts love and friendship, and can helps us to build and maintain healthy relationships.
 Ruby can also help us to explore our feelings and beliefs about ourselves, especially in regards to body image and/or having the right to feel certain emotions or have various desires.
 For anyone who feels unworthy or guilty for being who they are, Ruby offers reassurance and affirmation.
 It is especially good for soothing survivor guilt and holds us safely during PTSD episodes.
 Ruby acts as a light in the darkness, leading us back to joy whenever we have been caught up in negative emotions.
 It reminds us that life is good and that we are more powerful and capable than we know.